 I’m waiting…(tap tap..twiddling fingers)

 Yeah.
-I know most of you probably looked before reading anything, and if you got here via Twitter, you already know what it is. ;D
+I know most of you probably looked before reading anything, and if you got here via Twitter, you already know what it is!

 OK..the macarons.
 At first I was going to make these pink circus cookies that I enjoyed as a child. but then decided on macarons becaause they’re so pretty and feminine.
 I wanted to make a dried cherry or cranberry mousse, buttercream, or cream cheese filling.
 When I looked for my dried cherries and cranberries, they were nowhere to be found; in other words, I will find them when I don’t need them.
 Instead I found a bag of dried goji berries.
 Goji berries?
 Yes, I’ve heard of them, but where did they come from?

 I looked at the dried goji berries.
 Hmmm..they were similar in appearance to dried cranberries, and some were even pink, which fit perfectly into my macarons to honor Breast Cancer Awareness.
-I tasted one – it sort of tasted like a dried cranberry, albeit not as tart.
-OK- goji berries it would be.
+I tasted one and it sort of tasted like a dried cranberry, albeit not as tart.
+OK, goji berries it would be.

 I made a paste by rehydrating the berries, then giving them a whirl in my mini-food processor with some orange zest, ginger, and a nice pinch of ground pink peppercorns.
 Well – goodbye pink – the goji berries turned a deep rusty color once rehydrated and broken down.
-No big deal…it’ll add contrast, right?
-I stirred it into some swiss meringue buttercream (and now we have the color orange!), and that was that.
-It paired well with the sweet, vanilla bean flecked pink shells.
+No big deal; it’ll add contrast, right?
+I stirred the goji berry paste into some meringue buttercream (and now we have the color orange!), and that was that.
+It was delicious and paired really well with the sweet, vanilla bean flecked pink shells.